 The move is part of a consolidation of Audi models intended to make savings that will be channelled into the development of electric cars.

 The starting point for the new A1 is a new platform.
 The old PQ25 structure, dating back to 2001, has been replaced by a more contemporary MQB AO architecture, which incorporates engineering solutions already used by the A3 for greater amortisation of production costs.

 The new platform employs a combination of aluminium and hot-formed steel within the floorpan.
-Its adoption for the new A1 provides the scope for an increase in external dimensions, with the wheelbase alone up by 94mm to 2564mm.
+Its adoption in the new A1 provides scope for an increase in external dimensions, with the wheelbase alone up by 94mm to 2564mm.

 Ingolstadt officials confirm that the new A1 has grown slightly, reflecting the shift of the latest Polo, with which the A1 shares a significant part of its mechanical package.
 The new structure is also claimed to bring a considerable increase in torsional stiffness — a development that is said to lead to a noteworthy improvement in overall refinement.

 “There is a maturity to the new model.
-The differences are instantly recognisable when you drive it,” said a source involved in recent durability testing of the new A1.
+The differences are instantly recognisable when you drive it,” said a source involved in recent durability testing of the new car.

 The increase in external dimensions has extended the A1’s length to more than 4000mm and its width beyond the 1740mm of today’s model.
-As a result, the new A1 is claimed to offer more interior space and luggage-carrying capacity than its predecessor.
+As a result, the incoming car is claimed to offer more interior space and luggage-carrying capacity than its predecessor.
 Much of the added space is dedicated to the rear, which is said to offer greater leg, head and shoulder room.

 Inside, there is a new dashboard modelled along the lines of that already seen in the larger A3.